 Note that the Ai-Fi account key pair adopts the same scheme as in the Bitcoin or many other Blockchain based distributed applications, which are used to protect billions of dollars of Bitcoin transactions.
 It is further strengthened with a second factor offering zero-knowledge password protection.

-Note that the original of the domain configuration file is also stored in the account owner's mobile phone, protected by the same sandbox and encryption facility included in the standard function set provided by these modern phones.
-The content of the content of the configuration file is only partially known to the Ai-Fi.net, as much as needed for Ai-Fi.net to serve its secure connectivity functions.
+Note that the origin of the domain configuration file is also stored in the account owner's mobile phone, protected by the same sandbox and encryption facility included in the standard function set provided by these modern phones.
+The content of the configuration file is only partially known to Ai-Fi.net, as much as needed for Ai-Fi.net to serve its secure connectivity functions.
 For instance, the ACL (Access Control List) for various domain branches is not managed by the domain itself without being kept in the Ai-Fi cloud.
 Again, the account owner must take good care of their personal phones or suffer the consequences of recreating the complete account-related information on their original phones.